Resistance Cords Exercises and Workouts

-Resistance cords exercises can be an effective low impact method of resistance training.
+Resistance cords exercises, also known as resistance band exercises, can be an effective low impact method of resistance training.
 I've been asked many times about the kinds of exercises that can be done using resistance cords (and this is only limited by your imagination), so I've put together this hub, complete with videos.
-I hope you will be able to get some great ideas for resistance cord exercises for your workouts!
+I hope you will be able to get some great ideas for your own workouts!

 Types of resistance cords that you can exercise with.